The annual update is in progress.

 DWS classification process

-We use population and Medicare billing data to get a ratio of specialists to population in each geographical area in Australia.
+We use population and Medicare billing data to get a ratio of specialists to population in each Australian Statistical Geography Standard SA3 area in Australia.

 An area is classified as DWS if: